1. Osome Blog Hong Kong

 An Annual Return is a specific type of form that contains the particulars of your company such as the company’s registered address, shareholders, directors, secretaries and many more.

 The form is called NAR1 and you will need to file this form with the Companies Registry.
-For local private limited companies incorporated in Hong Kong under Company Ordinance, you are required to file an annual return once a year, and it must be within 42 days of the anniversary of the company’s incorporation date.
+For local private limited companies incorporated in Hong Kong under Company Ordinance, you are required to file an annual return once a year, and it must be within 42 days of the anniversary of the business registration date.

 If you have been running a business for a period of time, there is no change in the company’s particulars, that is perfectly fine.
 But you still need to file the return every year.
 Similarly, if there is a change in the company’s particulars in the course of running your business, you will need to notify the Companies Registry of the necessary changes within 15 days after the date of change.